bropat/eufy-security-client/README.md

 ## Description

-This shared library allows to control Eufy security devices by connecting to the Eufy cloud servers.
+This shared library allows to control Eufy security devices by connecting to the Eufy cloud servers and local/remote stations over p2p.

 You need to provide your Cloud login credentials.